Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ### Demo

 This goal starts jSparrow in Demo Mode.
-Similar to the `refactor` goal, jSparrow analyzes the project and computes the refactoring with the selected rules.
+Similar to the `refactor` goal, the `demo` goal analyzes the project and computes the refactoring with the selected rules.
 But instead of committing the code changes to the original sources, jSparrow generates a HTML report with the findings of each rule.
 No valid license is required and the source files are not affected.